-To obtain a building permit, complete a Building Permit Application and submit it with two sets of construction documents.
+To obtain a building permit, complete a Building Permit application and submit it with two sets of construction documents.
 The construction documents should include: a foundation plan (an engineered design may be required) and a site grading plan (if any resolutions and/or land use permit(s) are associated with this property, you will need to submit them as well).
-Colorado Statues require most commercial projects and some residential projects to be sealed by a Colorado Licensed Design Professional.
+Colorado statutes require most commercial projects and some residential projects to be sealed by a Colorado Licensed Design Professional.
 A plan check fee is collected at time of submittal.

 The building permit review process includes a review for compliance with the Land Use Code, for compliance with the 2015 IRC and 2015 IBC building codes, and other adopted construction codes.
 After the review is complete, the final fees will be calculated and the permit will be ready for issuance.

 A building permit becomes null and void if the work authorized is not commenced within 180 days of the date of issuance and if work is suspended or abandoned for a period of 180 days after commencement.

 All electrical permits are to be issued through the state.
 For electrical inspections call: 1-877-314-1094 or 1-877-320-9150.

 Single family dwelling

 Single family dwelling (complete packet)